-Developmental milestones throughout childhood, such as the first words spoken or the first day of primary school, can be recorded in the achievement diary by an individual or their authorised representatives, such as a parent.
-Healthcare providers cannot view these.
+Developmental milestones throughout childhood, such as first words spoken or the first day of primary school, can be recorded in the achievement diary by an individual or their authorised representatives, such as a parent.
+Healthcare provider organistations cannot view these.

 An online tool used by the System Operator for administrative actions on individual My Health Records, for example when assisting an individual with an enquiry.

-The custodian of an individual’s advance care directive.
-An individual can add the names and contact details of who they have shared their advance care planning documents with on their My Health Record, and doctors will be able to contact the custodian should the need arise.
+An advance care document custodian is someone who holds a copy of an individual’s advance care planning document.
+An individual can add their advance care document custodian’s name and contact details in their My Health Record so that doctors will be able to contact the custodian should the need arise.